 Ask yourself questions like these about each book or article you include:

-If you are writing an annotated bibliography, you may need to summarize each item briefly, but should still follow through themes and concepts and do some critical assessment of material.
+Final Notes:A literature review is a piece of discursive prose, not a list describing or summarizing one piece of literature after another.
+It's usually a bad sign to see every paragraph beginning with the name of a researcher.
+Instead, organize the literature review into sections that present themes or identify trends, including relevant theory.
+You are not trying to list all the material published, but to synthesize and evaluate it according to the guiding concept of your thesis or research question If you are writing an annotated bibliography, you may need to summarize each item briefly, but should still follow through themes and concepts and do some critical assessment of material.
 Use an overall introduction and conclusion to state the scope of your coverage and to formulate the question, problem, or concept your chosen material illuminates.
 Usually you will have the option of grouping items into sections—this helps you indicate comparisons and relationships.
-You may be able to write a paragraph or so to introduce the focus of each section
+You may be able to write a paragraph or so to introduce the focus of each section This handout and many others are available in Writing in the Health Sciences: a comprehensive guide. |

 0 comments: